-Faculty members interested in putting a course online should work with the Instructional Design unit of the Delphi Center.
+Faculty members interested in putting a course online should work with the Instructional Design and Technology unit of the Delphi Center.
 A team of instructional designers will work with faculty members at any level to put a course online.
-Whether it's offering informal consultation regarding how to use a Wiki, or building an entire course for the faculty member, our instructional designers will work with you to ensure that your online course is an engaging teaching and learning experience.
-Contact Aimee Greene, program manager for Instructional Design and Teaching with Technology, to get started.
+Whether it's offering informal consultation regarding how to use a Wiki, or building an entire course for the faculty member, our instructional designers will work with you to ensure that your online course provides an engaging teaching and learning experience.

 Definition of an online class